 Classes clearly focus on achieving communicative competence and adequate literacy by developing skills of listening, speaking, reading and writing.
 We want our students to be able to reach at least an A2 or B1 level (Common European Framework to Reference – CEFR) – which means that they can understand the main points and standard language as used.

 The other group are students that have already been exposed to German mainly through their families (Heritage Language learners).
 This circumstance is recognized in our curriculum too.

 We help them find and correct deficiencies in their grammar and vocabulary.
 The school strives to enable these students to reach an academic and professional level of their German – level B1 or C1 (Common European Framework to Reference – CEFR).

-To attend GERMAN SCHOOL UPSTATE, students must be at least four years old by September 1st.
+To attend GERMAN SCHOOL UPSTATE, students must be at least five years old by September 1st.
 New students are assessed by an instructor to determine their placement.
 Students of all abilities are welcome to enroll any time during the year if places are available.
 Enrolling at the beginning of the school year is preferred.